Freakybuttrue Peculiarium

 The Freakybuttrue Peculiarium is a shop and museum in Portland, Oregon, United States.

+Description

+The museum operates in northwest Portland.
+It has a ten-foot-tall statue of Bigfoot.

+History

 In late 2019, the museum announced plans to expand and relocate.

-The museum has a ten-foot-tall statue of Bigfoot.
+David Byrne visited the museum in 2026.

+Reception

+The Freakybuttrue Peculiarium was a finalist in the Best Museum category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.